Skip to main content

 Infrastructure as strategy: How Baylor College of Medicine built a vivarium to drive translational discovery

 Translational research pipelines accelerate or stall based on the infrastructure connecting animal studies to clinical application—and institutions that treat the vivarium as a support function rather than a strategic asset tend to find out too late.
-Joe Petrosino describes how BCM positioned its new vivarium as the operational foundation of an integrated ecosystem including CGMP manufacturing, preclinical development, and early-phase clinical research.
-He outlines the planning criteria used to determine scale, program mix, and departmental adjacencies, and addresses how leadership secured stakeholder alignment around a capital investment framed as a driver of institutional research competitiveness.
+Joe Petrosino and Rebecca Blackwood describe how BCM positioned its new vivarium as the operational foundation of an integrated ecosystem including CGMP manufacturing, preclinical development, and early-phase clinical research.
+They outline the planning criteria used to determine scale, program mix, and departmental adjacencies, and address how leadership secured stakeholder alignment around a capital investment framed as a driver of institutional research competitiveness.

 Occurs